Creating a Skills Assessment

 Grouped Questions and Display of Scores

-Grouping questions is a great way to examine specific skills.
-You can group your questions by any skills essential to the role, and scores will be displayed for each group plus the overall assessment score.
+Grouping questions into Skill Groups is a great way to examine specific skills.
+You can group your questions by any skills essential to the role, and scores will be displayed for each group and the overall assessment score.

 Group the questions into the constructs they assess to see how well candidates perform in each of the attributes, as well as performance on the overall assessment.
 Is customer empathy more important than attention to detail in this role?
 You will be able to see where the candidate’s strengths lie and how well they perform in each of the constructs you have selected, to better inform your decision-making